Azrielx86/Azrielx86/README.md

 # Hi!
 I'm Edgar

-I'm a Computer Engineering student at the Faculty of Engineering (UNAM) __(75.34%)__.
-Currently I'm in the eighth semester of university.
+I'm a Computer Engineering student at the Faculty of Engineering (UNAM) __(84.47%)__.
+Currently I'm in the tenth semester of university.

 I'm interested in desktop/mobile apps, web, and computer graphics development.